Chizycodes/zwilt-landing-page/README.md

 # Zwilt Landing Page

 The Zwilt Landing Page is designed to be a responsive, user-friendly interface showcasing the services offered.
 The implementation uses modern web development tools such as React, Vite, Tailwind CSS, and Daisy UI.
-Key features include a slanted border design, FAQ accordion, carousel, and hover effects on various elements.
+Key features include a slanted border design, FAQ accordion, carousel for the 'why choose zwilt' section, and hover effects on various elements.

 ## Notable Decisions